 Incorporating these specific exercises into your exercise routine is important in maintaining a healthy normal weight and having a healthy reproductive system.
 This is particularly important for women with an irregular menstrual cycle and women who want to improve fertility.

 How weight affects fertility

-While maintaining a healthy weight through exercise and moderate activity helps increase reproductive health and fertility, intense exercise is associated with a decreased fertility.
-That is why it is important to consistently monitor exercise, to ensure you maintain a healthy weight, healthy bmi, and healthy muscle mass.
+While maintaining a healthy weight through exercise and moderate activity helps increase reproductive health and fertility, intense exercise is associated with decreased fertility.
+That is why it is important to consistently monitor exercise, to ensure you maintain a healthy weight, healthy BMI, and healthy muscle mass.
 Medical studies indicate that vigorous exercise for over an hour a day can decrease hormonal production.
 This decreases fertility because these hormones are responsible for ovary function.
 Overworking your body through exercise causes your ovaries to become underactive, they can then stop producing eggs and estrogen.
 While intense exercise may seem like a fast way to lose weight, it actually makes you have an increased risk of decreasing reproduction and overall health.
 Monitor your exercise consistently so you can maintain a healthy reproductive system.